pft/sl-apckey25mk2/readme.md

 The 8×5 grid of RGB Leds control looping commands and reflect the current state of a loop.

+Adding a loop: press the leftmost pad on an empty loop row to add a mono loop, press the second pad to add a stereo loop.
+3rd for three channels, 4th for four.

+Remove the last loop by pressing any of pad 5-8 on an empty loop.

 The first row shows the column commands for all the tracks.

 The commands are: